sindresorhus/pure/readme.md

 There are two ways to use RGB colors with the hexadecimal format.
 The correct way is to use a [terminal that support 24-bit colors](https://gist.github.com/XVilka/8346728) and enable this feature as explained in the terminal's documentation.

 If you can't use such terminal, the module [`zsh/nearcolor`](http://zsh.sourceforge.net/Doc/Release/Zsh-Modules.html#The-zsh_002fnearcolor-Module) can be useful.
-It will map any hexadecimal color to the nearest color in the 88 or 256 color palettes of your termial, but without using the first 16 colors, since their values can be modified by the user.
+It will map any hexadecimal color to the nearest color in the 88 or 256 color palettes of your terminal, but without using the first 16 colors, since their values can be modified by the user.
 Keep in mind that when using this module you won't be able to display true RGB colors.
 It only allows you to specify colors in a more convenient way.
 The following is an example on how to use this module:

 ```sh
 # .zshrc